rg-wood/salt-lion/README.md

 **Requirements:** [Thaumaturgy](#thaumaturgy)

-As a [slow action](#slow-actions) you can make an [aggravated](#aggravated-rolls) WITS roll to summon or destroy elements (fire, water, air and earth).
+As a [slow action](#slow-actions) you can make an WITS roll to summon or destroy elements (fire, water, air and earth).
 Factors that can modify the role are as follows:

 | EFFECT                                   | MODIFIER |
 | ---------------------------------------- | -------- |